universal-ember/ember-primitives/docs-app/public/docs/3-components/progress.md

 | `data-value` | The current value.
 Will never be less than 0, and never more than `@max`
 | `data-max` | The max value
 | `data-min` | Always 0
+| `data-percent` | The current value, rounded to two decimal places

 #### `<Indicator>`